And as for dog sneezing, it’s torture just to watch. Every sneeze looks like the first time she’s experienced it – and she doesn’t know what it is.

 Just like with the human nose, the causes of discharge from a dog’s nose are manifold.

 A runny nose is also very common.
 Some dogs just have a runny nose from time to time, and it will pass.
-But if your dog’s nasal discharge is not ‘clear’-coloured, or her runny nose comes with other symptoms, you should take her to see her vet.
-(It is especially important to act quickly if there is blood in her snot).
+But if your dog’s nasal discharge is not ‘clear’-coloured, or her runny nose comes with other symptoms, you should take her to see her vet (It is especially important to act quickly if there is blood in her snot).

-Dog runny nose and dog flu
+Dog runny nose and upper respiratory infections

 Dog runny nose and allergies